 Amsterdam's first "boutique" hostel, Cocomama has a dirty little secret - it was once a high-class brothel.
 The only hint at its former incarnation are the curiously small private rooms (with circular beds) and some racy wall art, though apparently the occasional "gentlemen caller" still rings the doorbell.
 Today it's a hugely popular hostel with spacious dorms, themed en suites (try the Queen Beatrix room on the top floor) and a great communal kitchen where you'll usually find Joop the cat (something of a star on the hostel's facebook page).

 You might not expect one of Amsterdam's most romantic hotels to pop up in the middle of the Red Light District yet here it is - the curiously named misceatdrinksleep.
 Each of its half dozen rooms has a theme (from the canalside Rembrandt room to a Baroque vision that stays just the right side of kitsch) and come packed with thoughtful little features such as Nespresso machines, welcome bottles of fizz and luxury cosmetics.
 All this and a knockout yet surprisingly quiet location in the middle of Sin City.

 Lucky Lake, near Amsterdam

 If Amsterdam’s nightlife has left you a little frazzled (and if it hasn't, why not?), a stay at the idyllic Lucky Lake might well be in order.
 Located by the Vinkeveen lakes 15km southeast of the capital, it offers a mixture of brightly decorated caravans, cabins, four-bed dorms and a small campsite.
 Rent a bike, take to the water in kayak or chill out in a hammock.
 You’ll soon want to stay longer than you booked.
-Dorms €26, cabins/caravans from €29 per person.
-Open March to September.

 Boutique in the best sense of the word - small, stylish and welcoming - Mary K is somewhere you'd like to wake up every day.
 This eighteenth-century Utrecht townhouse has lovely canal views and just nine tastefully decorated yet quirky rooms (you might find a frog sculpture in the rainforest shower or a spider design on your pillow case).
 Utrecht itself is a vastly underrated place – a kind of Dutch Cambridge with a world-class university, gothic architecture and plenty of students splashing about on the canals in summer.

 A study in Moorish opulence, Hotel Bazar is the antidote to Holiday Inn or Travelodge, and something of a surprise find in downtown Rotterdam.
 Its 27 wildly decorated rooms offer a kind of "through the keyhole" travel experience.
 You can almost imagine Ernest Hemingway kicking back in the luxurious Africa room with its zebra-skin wallpaper and zulu shields.
 Next-door, the hotel's Middle Eastern restaurant is always packed with locals and expats drawn in by the aroma of saffron and tamarind-infused dishes and the best kebabs in town.

 In a city renowned for its edgy modern architecture, Hotel New York stands out like a elegant Art Deco liner.
 Once the headquarters of the Holland-America line and known as the "Grand Old Lady", it has been beautifully converted into a hip "destination" hotel/restaurant with plenty of nautical features (vintage signal lamps, bedside tables fashioned from luggage trunks) and panoramic harbour-side views.
 The beds are ridiculously comfortable, too, so much so that guests regularly ask to buy the linen when checking out.